EmilyGraceLB/Week9Practical1/README.md

 # Week 9 Practical 1: Vite Tutorial
-Stage 1 of this practical will walk you through the steps of creating, editing, building, and publishing a Vite-built website on GitHub pages.
-Stage 2 is about using ES6 modules in the context of a Vite-built website.
+This practical will walk you through the steps of creating, editing, building, and publishing a Vite-built website on GitHub pages.

-NOTE: The workflow covered in this practical is a big step up in terms of technical challenge.
-You are not required to use this approach in your assessment but you may need to if you want to use libraries.
-If you are confident you don't need to use this approach and it feels too much to tackle right now, you can choose to spend this time working on your assessment or your portfolio instead.
+NOTE: You are not required to use this approach in your assessment but you may need to if you want to use libraries.
+If you are confident you don't need to use this approach and it feels like too much to tackle right now, you can choose to spend this time working on your assessment or your portfolio instead.

-## Stage 1: Get a Vite project running
 ### Pre-requisite (personal computers only, skip if using an LMB/008 computer!) - install Node
 [Download and install Node.js](https://nodejs.org/en).
 To verify that it has installed correctly, open up the command line ([Mac](https://support.apple.com/en-gb/guide/terminal/apd5265185d-f365-44cb-8b09-71a064a42125/mac) | [Windows](https://www.lifewire.com/how-to-open-command-prompt-2618089) | [Linux](https://ubuntu.com/tutorials/command-line-for-beginners#1-overview)) and run: